HelloLion/KoboldCamp/README.md

 ----4.
 Guide to the custom buildings and reactions.
 (0040)----

-Training Grounds - Used to train crutch walking, weaponry, and in the case of the training grounds, a few other skills.
+Training Grounds - Used to train weapon skills.

+Basketry - used to create mundange furniture items (bins, chests, chairs, cabinets, tables) from Wicker which is harvested from a variety of farmable crops (ropereed, longland grass, pig tails, cave wheat)

 Bushcraft Workshop - various wood crafts/items, bone crafts (including weapons), and other primitive tools/items